AlexHutchison-Dev/python-tdd-book/scratchpad.md

 ## Project notes and todo's

 ### ToDo
-* Support multiple lists
-* Adjust model so items are associated with different lists
-* Add unique URLs for each list
-* Add URLS for adding a new item to a list
+* Refactor away some of the duplication in urls.py

 ### Completed

 * Don't save a blank item for every request
-* Add a URL for creating a new list
 * Code smell: POST test is getting long
 * Display multiple items in the table
-* Get functional tests to clean up database after it runs
+* Get functional tests to clean up database after it runs* Add unique URLs for each list
+* Adjust model so items are associated with different lists
+* Add a URL for creating a new list
+* Support multiple lists
+* Add URLS for adding a new item to an existing list